 The setup equally describes working in a corporation.
 Retaining one’s job and livelihood requires submissive obedience and a lack of curiosity about what others are doing.
 The local workers just assemble the pipes as instructed, and accept whatever lies they are told.
 The ‘things that fall at night’ are over-shots, just part of the process.
 The Zombie-like guards with their machine guns are ‘special police,’ and anybody saying otherwise is a suspect subversive.
 The biggest lie is told only in confidence to specially-targeted top government officials: the secret plant is producing synthetic food to feed an overpopulated world.
 The hideous joke, discovered too late by the headstrong M.P.
 Broadhead (Tom Chatto) is that the ‘food’ is “poison to every living thing on Earth.”

-Bernard Quatermass is quite different from the military organizer that Brian Donlevy played ten years earlier in MGM’s ‘atom bomb biography’ The Beginning or the End.
-Like Sherlock Holmes with a slide rule, Bernard attacks the mystery as a scientist, assessing scraps of information and repeatedly formulating inspired deductions.
+Brian Donlevy’s Bernard Quatermass is quite different from the military organizer he played ten years earlier in MGM’s ‘atom bomb biography’ The Beginning or the End.
+Like Sherlock Holmes with a slide rule, Bernard attacks the mystery as a scientist, assessing scraps of information and formulating inspired deductions.
 Quatermass sees The Mark on the faces of the automaton-like guards, and concludes that he’s witnessing “the mass destruction of men’s minds.”
 Knowing that the projectiles from outer space contain methane, Quatermass thinks of the moons of other planets known to be enveloped by methane gas.

 But not even Quatermass is ready for what he sees through the viewing port inside the mysterious Big Dome: a life form so alien, it’s almost beyond comprehension.
 Are the ‘things in the Domes’ science fiction’s first organic amorphous blob-monsters?